rcpch/digital-growth-charts-server/docs/clinician/faqs-for-clinicians.md

 Hopefully this can lead on to further discussion with the IT team at your place of work, which should hopefully establish lines of communication with the supplier of the Electronic Patient Record (EPR).

-Many EPR suppliers will have already started the process of integrating the RCPCH dGC API into their product, and we are happy to assist vendors with integration once they purchase a subscription.
+Many EPR suppliers will have already started the process of integrating the RCPCH Digital Growth Charts API into their product, and we are happy to assist vendors with integration once they purchase a subscription.

-## Q: How much do the RCPCH dGC APIs cost?
+## Q: How much do the RCPCH Digital Growth Charts APIs cost?

 **A**: The APIs themselves are run on a sustainable non-profit basis by the RCPCH, which is a charitable organisation.
 The aim is for modest revenues from the API to be fed back into development of future APIs and new features.